 My recommendation is to budget $10 to $15 per day for lunch and $30 to $40 for dinner.
 On the low end, that would be $40 per day and on the high end it would be $55.

-There are three means of transportation available for tourists and they are city bus, subways, trains and taxi cabs.
+There are four means of transportation available for tourists and they are city bus, subways, trains and taxi cabs.
 City buses, subways and trains are the most affordable ways to get from point A to point B.

 City buses are usually a flat fee of $2 to $3 no matter where you go within the city.
 Be aware that there are also buses operated by private transportation companies.
 They usually go places that city buses do not and charge by distance.
 They can range from $3 up to $10, depending on distance.